 PMBOK® Guide Sixth Edition Defines Configuration management plan as,

-“The configuration management plan defines those items that are configurable, those items that require formal change control, and the process for controlling changes to such items.”
+“The configuration management plan defines those items that are configurable, those items that are require formal change control, & the process for controlling changes to such items.”

 Configuration Status Accounting

-We can consider Configuration status accounting as just like recording the changes as they are taking place as per configuration management plan, like changing the version, maintaining the version history etc.
+We can consider Configuration status accounting as like recording the changes as they are taking place as per the configuration management plan.
+Like, changing the version, maintaining the version history, etc.

 Configuration Verification and Audit

 At a defined frequency, the project team should have a process to verify and audit that configuration management plan which should be followed.
-Some of the verification points could be, is the team managing the CIs version as defined, Isteam maintaining the record of changes, Cansystem produce the old version without any issues etc.
+Some of the verification points could be:

 PMBOK® Guide Sixth Edition defines Configuration Verification and Audit as,

-- For PMP Exam, do keep in mind that the configuration management activities (Configuration identification, Configuration status accounting and Configuration verification and audit) are done in Perform Integrated Change Control
+- For Project Management Professional (PMP)® Exam, do keep in mind that the configuration management activities (Configuration identification, Configuration status accounting, and Configuration verification and audit) are done in Perform Integrated Change Control

 By now you must have completely understood the basic concepts underlying the configuration management and how does it impact the software project.
 Good Luck for your PMP® Certification Exam.